bwrobel99/ipds-pso/README.md

 # ipds-pso

-**IDPS** - Intelligent Pizza Delivery System - is a Python-driven program that optimizes the process of delivering pizza using the **PSO** (Particle Swarm Optimization).
+**IDPS** - Intelligent Pizza Delivery System - is a Python-driven program that optimizes the process of delivering pizza using the **PSO** (Particle Swarm Optimization) algorithm.

 # Authors
 * **Jan Wacek** github.com/wacus99